OpenEnergyDashboard/DesignDocs/resourceGeneralization/resourceGeneralization.md

 While most conversions are multiplicative factors, temperature is a linear transformation.
 Thus, we will use linear transformations/conversions (ax + b or the same slope * x + intercept) in OED.
 This document will refer to the multiplicative factor as the slope and the additive factor as the intercept as is done for linear equations in mathematics.
 Almost all the conversions of interest have intercept = 0.
 We will need to think about whether we should optimize the case of intercept = 0 or if it does not make any practical difference when readings are converted.

 To simplify what conversions must be input by an admin, we will allow what we call chained conversions.
 This means that you have conversions from a → b and b → c and the user wants to get a → c.
 With chained conversions, OED will be able to figure out a → c from the other two.
 Without this the admin would be required to input a direct, one-step transformation for any desired conversion.
 With chained conversions the system may figure out allowed conversions that admins were not thinking of and allow them as options; [Example](#examples) #9 shows this.
 An advantage of chained conversions is it is much simpler to store meters in their original units because they can automatically be converted to other compatible units for grouping or display.
-It also allows one to specify kg ⟷ lbs ⟷ tons, etc. one time and then reuse for all mass units that are linked to any one of these.
+It also allows one to specify kg ⟷ lbs ⟷ short ton, etc. one time and then reuse for all mass units that are linked to any one of these.
 (This document uses a double-ended arrow when the conversion can go both ways.)

 Users will want to define their own units.
 For example, they need to enter the cost of kWh, BTU, water, etc since it varies by site.
 They will also want to define display units such as CO2 (we will likely supply this one) and energy usage equivalent to driving a car, pizza deliveries, etc. We don’t know everything people will want so we should allow them to enter new ones.